Operation Orator: Despatch of the Search & Strike Force

 Late on 4 September, the Hampdens of the Leuchars Wing took off for Russia.
 Their route would keep the Hampdens a minimum of 60 nmi from German-occupied territory but was clearly too risky.
 A flight along the Norwegian coast would cover 1200 nmi, parts easily in range of the Luftwaffe.
 A direct route over the mountains of Norway would be only 1100 nmi long but the fuel consumed in climbing high enough would leave little left to overcome head winds, engine trouble, navigation errors or a landing delay.
 The Hampden crews were to follow a route similar to that of the Spitfires, flying north to Burrafirth in Shetland and the fly on a course to reach Norway at 66°N, cross the mountains in the dark, overfly northern Sweden and Finland, before landing at the Soviet air base at Afrikanda, at the southern end of Murmansk Oblast.
 The flight to Afrikanda was expected to take five to eight hours, depending on the weather and German opposition.
 After refuelling, the Hampden crews were to fly the remaining 120 mi to Vayenga, following the Kandalaksha–Murmansk railway northwards.

 Two Hampdens crashed in northern Sweden, near Arjeplog; both crashes were thought to have been caused by atmospheric icing.
 Four RAAF, three RCAF and one RAFVR crew were killed and buried at Kviberg Cemetery, Gothenburg.
-There were no survivors from Hampden P5304 ("UB-H") of 455 Squadron, piloted by Sgt Edward Smart, when it crashed on 4/5 September by lake Arvestuottar, after passing over the larger lake Arvesjaure (sv) to the north-west.
-Hampden AE436 ("PL-J", 144 Squadron) piloted by Pilot Officer (P/O) David Evans, crashed in the Sarek National Park on Tsatsa, a massif located between the valleys of Njåtjosvagge (sv) and Tjuoltavagge (sv), about 15 nmi north of the intended route.
+There were no survivors from Hampden P5304 ("UB-H") of 455 Squadron, pilot Sgt Edward Smart, when it crashed on 4/5 September by lake Arvestuottar, after passing over the larger lake Arvesjaure (sv) to the north-west.
+Hampden AE436 ("PL-J", 144 Squadron) pilot Pilot Officer (P/O) David Evans, crashed in the Sarek National Park on Tsatsa, a massif located between the valleys of Njåtjosvagge (sv) and Tjuoltavagge (sv), about 15 nmi north of the intended route.
 Evans and his supernumerary, Corporal Bernard Sowerby, survived the crash and made a three-day trek to the nearest village.
 Under international law, combatant aircraft entering a neutral country during wartime have normally been subject to impounding and their crews to internment and these laws were being enforced.
 To avoid internment, Evans and Sowerby told the Swedish authorities that they had crashed in Norway and walked across the border; they were repatriated to Britain on 21 September.